cloudfoundry/bbs/doc/defining-lrps.md

 After completing any `Setup` action, Diego will launch the `Action` action.
 This `Action` is intended to launch any long-running processes.
 For more details on the available actions see [actions](actions.md).

+##### `CheckDefinition` [optional] [experiemental]

+If provided, Diego will use the given checks to monitor the health of the long-running process. **note** this is still an experimental feature

+###### `Checks` [repeated]

+A list of health checks.
+Each healthcheck can be either a `TCPCheck` or `HTTPCheck`.
+It is an error to have both set.

+###### `HTTPCheck`

+Defines an http health check.

+- The `Port` must be a nonzero value and no greater than 65535.
+- `RequestTimeoutMs` is the timeout in ms for the entire http request (includes tcp connection establish time, sending request and receiving the response).
+- `Path` is the http request path used to in the http request.

+`HTTPCheck` can fail for the following reaosons:

+1. a connection cannot be established to the given port
+2. a timeout error is encountered before the response body is received
+3. a non-200 status code is received

+###### `TCPCheck`

+A TCP health check.

+- The `Port` must be a nonzero value and no greater than 65535.
+- `ConnectTimeoutMs` is the timeout in ms for establishing the TCP connection.

+`TCPCheck` can fail for the following reaosons:

+1. a connection cannot be established to the given port
+2. a timeout error is encountered while establishing the tcp connection

 ##### `Monitor` [optional]